The ergonomics of transverse ocarinas

 Body shape

 The first thing impacting the ergonomics of a transverse ocarina is its external shape.
-They should be shaped to be comfortable to hold, and feel stable in your hands.
+Consider a straight ocarina vs one that is 'egg shaped' for instance:

-Notice how both the right and left hand sections of the body in the good design are pretty straight?
-This is so that the fingers can rest securely when they are supporting the ocarina.
-Ocarinas that are strongly curved on the ends of the body are best avoided as they encourage fingers to slide off the instrument.
+In an ergonomic ocarina, the body is shaped to facilitate this.
+Notice how both the right and left-hand sections are pretty straight?
+This is so that the fingers can rest securely when they are supporting the instrument.
+Ocarinas that are strongly curved on the ends encourage fingers to slide off the instrument.

-Ergonomic differences between Asian and Italian transverse ocarinas
+Ergonomic differences between Italian and Asian transverse ocarinas

-There are notable differences in the ergonomic design of Asian and Italian ocarinas, despite them having a common history.
-Italian ocarinas have points at both ends of the body, while Asian ocarinas have a rounded cappello, and a longer tail.
+There are notable differences in the ergonomic design of Italian and Asian ocarinas, despite them having a common history.
+Italian ocarinas have points at both ends of the body, while Asian ocarinas are rounded on the left and have a longer tail.

-- Italian players use the left hand point to support the instrument on the high notes, in a technique called the 3 point grip.
+- Italian players use the left-hand point (cappello) to support the instrument on the high notes, in a technique called the three point grip.
 The ocarina is balanced between the left index finger, right pinky and right thumb.

 - Asian players use a different technique where the narrow end of the chamber is gripped with the ring and pinky finger of the right hand, and the tail is longer to allow this.

 The two techniques are addressed on the page Playing the high notes of single chambered ocarinas.
-The different design could be explained, if when the ocarina came to Asia, the playing techniques of Italian players did not.
+The different design could be explained by the fact that when the ocarina came to Asia, the playing techniques of Italian players did not.

 How the ocarina is balanced